• Skip to primary navigation

 Steps to make the pecan nut pie filling.

-• Start off by chopping one cup of pecan nuts into small pieces.
+• Start by chopping one cup of pecan nuts into small pieces.
 These will be used for the filling.
 Keep the remaining nuts whole.
 These will be used to decorate the top of the pie.

 • Cut the butter into small cubes and allow to come to room temperature.
 This will make it easier to blend with the sugar.

 • Place the brown sugar, flour and cubed butter in a mixing bowl (image 1 above) and beat with a wooden spoon (or an electric hand mixer) until smooth and creamy (image 2 above).
 The sugar will not dissolve entirely.
 This is perfectly fine.
-Just ensure there are no lumps of butter left in the mixture, and that it is very well blended.
+Just ensure there are no lumps of butter left in the mixture, and it is very well blended.

 • Break the eggs into the mixture, one at a time, and blend well after each addition (image 3 above).
-It will look as though the mixture has curdled, but don’t worry.
+It will look as though the mixture has curdled but don't worry.
 It is supposed to look like this.

 • Mix in the golden syrup, cream and vanilla essence, then stir in the pecan nuts.